deadlyedge/Piano/README.md

   frequency and sound with the Beep function, so I keep that name used continued.

-This program is written in python 3.7 with pygame 1.9.6, although it could work with python 3.8 but you have to choose install the beta version of pygame (2.0) or it will not installed successfully.
+This program is written in python 3.7 with pygame 1.9.6, but on a Mac or with python 3.8 you have to choose install the beta version of pygame (2.0) or it will not work.

 I am study coding from home by myself, so if anyone think any idea which could make my code looks better, you're my teacher!